Basics About Your Newborn Baby’s Body

 Milia.
 These tiny white bumps can appear on your baby's face.
 They will go away in a few

 Healthy newborns average 40 breaths a minute.
-Adults take 12 breaths to 18 breaths a minute.
+Adults take 12 to 18 breaths a minute.

 An infant’s breathing may pause for up to 10 seconds.
-Then, the baby starts
+Then, the baby starts breathing

-The 2 soft areas on your baby’s head are known as fontanels.
-They’ll be there
+The 2 soft areas on your baby’s head are known as fontanelles.
+They will be there

-until the bones in the skull knit together.
+until the bones in the skull fuse together.
 When your child cries, they may bulge.
-The soft

-If you feel your child is ill or if something just doesn’t seem right, call your health
+If you feel your child is ill or if something just doesn’t seem right, call your healthcare

 Reducing the risk for SIDS and sleep-related deaths